Residential Alcohol Rehabilitation

 While many of the physical aspects of alcohol addiction can be treated during the detoxification phase, the psychological side of treatment requires a range of counselling options depending on the nature and severity of the addiction.

-Common counselling options offered in residential alcohol rehab include:
+Common counselling options offered in a local rehab clinic include:

 - Cognitive behavioural therapy